Gateways play an important role in Substation Automation Systems (SAS).

-Gateways are an important part in Substation Automation Systems (SAS).
-These are hardened communication devices which collect metering, status, events and fault report data from any protection device inside substation.
+Gateways are hardened communication devices which collect metering, status, events and fault report data from any protection device inside substation.
 The gateway sends this information upstream to a Control center, and transfers commands issued from the control center to devices inside the substation.

 In IEC-61850 based substations the gateway has become an important part of the SAS (Substation Automation System), because is a central piece that translates all this data from both sides, between IEC-61850 devices to the Control Center, usually communicating with DNP3 or IEC-60870–5‑101/104.

 All these standards are different in many aspects: message format, report method, objects structure, data types and meanings.
 Therefore, it’s not only a matter of transferring digital and analog values with an appropriate data type, but deal with timestamps, quality bits, reporting methods, initialization, command execution and time synchronization.

 Moreover, some substations need to be connected to more than one control center, and each control center may communicate with different protocols and different communications media.
 This is a typical case of High Voltage substations connected to the Distribution grid as well as to the Transmission grid.